MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/schema-for-mobile-broadband-portal.md

 ---
 title: Schema for Mobile Broadband
-description: The Mobile Broadband Schema are used by the Windows.Networking.NetworkOperators namespace provided in the Windows Runtime environment to enable a Windows Store app to provision a mobile broadband enabled device on a mobile broadband network, query subscriber data usage information, or query the results of the last provisioning attempt.
+description: The Mobile Broadband Schema are used by the Windows.Networking.NetworkOperators namespace provided in the Windows Runtime environment to enable a UWP app to provision a mobile broadband enabled device on a mobile broadband network, query subscriber data usage information, or query the results of the last provisioning attempt.
 Search.Product: eADQiWindows 10XVcnh
 ms.assetid: b9f29690-466f-4b5f-bd4e-d4bf07260ca1
 author: mcleblanc